Kitware/CMake/Help/guide/tutorial/index.rst

 test.

-The next test makes use of the ``PASS_REGULAR_EXPRESSION`` test property to verify that the output of the test contains certain strings, in this case: verifying that the the usage message is printed when an incorrect number of arguments are provided.
+The next test makes use of the ``PASS_REGULAR_EXPRESSION`` test property to verify that the output of the test contains certain strings.
+In this case, verifying that the the usage message is printed when an incorrect number of arguments are provided.